ttaubert/octoblog/source/_posts/2014-06-05-hash-based-message-authentication-codes-and-the-web-cryptography-api.markdown

 {% endcodeblock %}

-The lengths of the inner and outer paddings `|ipad|` and `|opad|` are exactly the block size of `H` (the hash function) - for SHA-256 as used above that is 64 bytes.
-To xor the secret key with those pads we might need to pad a given key to the right with zeros if it is too short.
+The lengths of the inner and outer paddings `|ipad|` and `|opad|` are exactly the block size of `H` (64 bytes for SHA-256).
+In general, to compute `x ⊕ y` both `x` and `y` must have the same length.
+To xor the secret key with those pads we might thus need to pad a given key to the right with zeros if it is too short.

+The most common attack against HMACs is brute force to uncover the secret key so you should ideally pass a key as long as the hash function's block size to achieve the largest possible key space.
+If the given key is longer than the block size it will be fed into the hash function once before xor-ing.
 The minimum recommended key size is the hash function's output size (32 bytes for SHA-256).
-You should ideally pass a key as long as the hash function's block size to achieve the largest possible key space.
-If the given key is longer than the block size it will be fed into the hash function once before xor-ing.

 ## Verification